blackdataca/My-Radio-App/README.md

 A better and fully public domain owned code which supports more data could open new doors for adoption of the currency and other technologies.

 Analogy:
 Traditional AM radio signal carries information in the amplitude, FM radio in frequency.
 What if we encode the information in polarization direction, it could contain multitude amount of data in the same 3D space.
-Nature already figured it out.
-For example, snowflake [no two alike](http://www.huffingtonpost.ca/entry/no-two-snowflakes-alike-video_n_4569491).
+Nature has already figured it out.
+For example, [no two snowflakes are alike](https://www.youtube.com/watch?v=iOfkukhb1Os).

 ### Doing business with or without smartphone 💳